Rispats/SI4463-Radio-Beacon/README.md

 ## *SYSTEM DESIGN*
 ### 1) Transmitter:
-- Acquires GPS data and sends this NMEA strings to the microcontoller
+- Acquires GPS data in the form of NMEA strings and sends it to the microcontoller.
-- TinyGPS++ library then parses these NMEA strings and extracts the date, time, lat and long values
+- The TinyGPS++ library (in MCU firmware) then parses these NMEA strings and extracts the date, time, lat and long values.
-- A string containing this GPS data, start/stop bit and transmitter ID is then constructed
+- A string containing this GPS data, start/stop bit and the transmitter ID is then constructed.
 - Final string that is to be transmitted looks like:
 ```
 $TX_A1,DD/MM/YYYY,HH:MM:SS,LAT,LONG*[CS]